Mining: Industry

-While exploration and mining can be conducted by individual entrepreneurs or small businesses, most modern-day mines are large enterprises requiring large amounts of capital to establish.
-Consequently, the mining sector of the industry is dominated by large, often multinational, companies, most of them publicly listed.
-It can be argued that what is referred to as the 'mining industry' is actually two sectors, one specializing in exploration for new resources and the other in mining those resources.
-The exploration sector is typically made up of individuals and small mineral resource companies, called "juniors", which are dependent on venture capital.
-The mining sector is made up of large multinational companies that are sustained by production from their mining operations.
-Various other industries such as equipment manufacture, environmental testing, and metallurgy analysis rely on, and support, the mining industry throughout the world.
-Canadian stock exchanges have a particular focus on mining companies, particularly junior exploration companies through Toronto's TSX Venture Exchange; Canadian companies raise capital on these exchanges and then invest the money in exploration globally.
-Some have argued that below juniors there exists a substantial sector of illegitimate companies primarily focused on manipulating stock prices.
+While individual entrepreneurs or small businesses can conduct exploration and mining, most modern-day mines are large enterprises that require substantial capital to establish.
+Consequently, the mining sector of the industry is dominated by large, often multinational companies, most of which are publicly listed.
+It can be argued that what is referred to as the 'mining industry' comprises two sectors: one specializing in the exploration of new resources and the other in mining those resources.
+The exploration sector is typically made up of individuals and small mineral resource companies, called "juniors", that depend on venture capital.
+The mining sector comprises large multinational companies that are sustained by production from their operations.
+Various other industries, such as equipment manufacturing, environmental testing, and metallurgical analysis, rely on and support the mining industry worldwide.
+Canadian stock exchanges have a particular focus on mining companies, particularly junior exploration companies, through Toronto's TSX Venture Exchange; Canadian companies raise capital on these exchanges and then invest the money in exploration globally.
+Some have argued that below juniors, there exists a substantial sector of illegitimate companies primarily focused on manipulating stock prices.

-Mining operations can be grouped into five major categories in terms of their respective resources.
+Mining operations can be grouped into five major categories based on the resources they exploit.
 These are oil and gas extraction, coal mining, metal ore mining, nonmetallic mineral mining and quarrying, and mining support activities.
 Of all of these categories, oil and gas extraction remains one of the largest in terms of its global economic importance.
 Prospecting potential mining sites, a vital area of concern for the mining industry, is now done using sophisticated new technologies such as seismic prospecting and remote-sensing satellites.
 Mining is heavily affected by the prices of the commodity minerals, which are often volatile.
-The 2000s commodities boom ("commodities supercycle") increased the prices of commodities, driving aggressive mining.
+The 2000s commodities boom ("commodities supercycle") increased commodity prices, driving aggressive mining.
 In addition, the price of gold increased dramatically in the 2000s, which increased gold mining; for example, one study found that conversion of forest in the Amazon increased six-fold from the period 2003–2006 (292 ha/yr) to the period 2006–2009 (1,915 ha/yr), largely due to artisanal mining.